Return to Travel Guidelines

 We have worked with our partner, Putney Student Travel, to develop health and safety guidelines informed by the latest recommendations of the U.S. Centers for Disease Control and Prevention (CDC), international and destination health authorities, trusted local contacts, and other travel industry guidance.
 We also closely monitor the U.S. Department of State travel advisories, the guidance of government officials around the world, and major media outlets so that we can quickly and effectively respond to potential travel restrictions or policy changes in the destinations we visit.
 Our approach is particular to each destination, meeting or exceeding the minimum requirements of each country or locality.
 In addition, we recommend that all students consult their physician for best practices to keep you safe and healthy before, during, and after your trip.

-Students should anticipate the following health and safety measures when traveling on a Smithsonian Student Journey.
-Prior to departure, we will share the most current COVID-19 considerations, information, and expectations with students and families.
+Students should anticipate the following health and safety measures when traveling on a Smithsonian Student Travel program.

-- We require all students, program leaders, and experts to be fully vaccinated for COVID-19, and complete any pre-trip testing or quarantine as required by the destination (we will inform you of any destination-specific requirements prior to departure).
+- We require all students, program leaders, and experts to be fully vaccinated for COVID-19, including a booster if eligible, and complete any pre-trip testing as required by the destination (we will inform you of any destination-specific requirements prior to departure).

 - Daily wellness checks.